itzInnovator/itzInnovator/README.md

-### 👋 Hey there This is Innovator!
+# 👋 Heya there, this is Innovator!

 • Mainly Interested in JavaScript, Developing Bots & Apps.

-• I’m currently learning html & css.
+• I’m currently learning HTML & CSS.

 • I’m looking to collaborate on Discord Bots.